128technology/docs/docs/plugin_ipsec_client.md

 | -------- | ------------------------------------ |
 | 3.2.0    | `remote > tunnel-monitor` introduced |

-Tunnel monitoring is a way to monitor the health of individual tunnels and have them be automatically restarted if they become unhealthy.
-An ICMP ping will be used for the traffic.
+Tunnel monitoring is a way to monitor the health of individual tunnels and have them automatically restart if they become unhealthy.
+An ICMP ping is used for the traffic.
 For each `remote`, you can specify a destination, interval, timeout, and the number of max retries for each interval.

 ```
 node